SAP/project-foxhound/taint/docs/End2End.md

     4. Extract the taint information in the final nsIStreamListener instances by QueryInterface'ing the input stream to nsITaintawareInputStream

+Additionally, the following classes/interfaces have also been modified to support taint propagation

+    nsIncrementalStreamLoader: Interface and implementation, mostly used for loading external script data in the browser

 ## Caveats

 Currently, taint propagation into the HTML parser only works for non-compressed responses, since an additional decompression StreamListener is added for compressed streams which isn't taintaware yet.
 Thus, the end2end Taintfox currently does not send out compression related 'accept' headers.
 Also the patches for the nsHtml5StreamParser are fairly hackish.
 The propagation only works correctly if a content type and charset is set for the incoming data.
 Last, response caching has been disabled as the cache also isn't taint aware yet.

+## Testing

+There is a small testsuite in taint/misc/.
+It can be run by starting the run.py script (a small webserver), then navigating to localhost:8000 in Taintfox.
+The code will test some basic taint propagation from the server into HTML text nodes, JavaScript string literals and XMLHttpRequest responses.